olebole/irafdoc/doc/kpnocoude.do3fiber.rst

   The <i>edit</i> option allows you to be queried to review the apertures assigned to each object image.
 If selected and the query answered affirmatively the apertures may be interactively shifted and resized.
-The query may also be answered with <tt>"NO"</tt> to turn off this option during processing.
+The query may also be answered with <span style="font-family: monospace;">"NO"</span> to turn off this option during processing.
 Note that the initial aperture definitions for the aperture reference image always allows editing.
   </p>